plotly/Kaleido/README.md

 ## WIP kaleido prototype
-This is a WIP towards the goal of being able to perform plotly image export from any relatively modern Linux distribution ((Ubuntu 16.04+, Centos 7+, etc.) without any external dependencies.
+This is a WIP towards the goal of being able to perform static image export of web-based plotting libraries (starting with Plotly), from any relatively modern Linux distribution ((Ubuntu 16.04+, Centos 7+, etc.) without any external dependencies.

 Rather than buiding on Electron, this idea here is to create a custom, stripped down, build of Chromium headless and then bundle the necessary shared objects files, fonts, config, etc.

-The Chromium source tree includes a minimal [`headless_example`](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md#usage-as-a-c_library) that we'll use as the starting point for `kaleido`.
-So far, this repo is focused on scripting a reproducible workflow for building a custom `kaleido.cc` file that has identical functionality to `headless_example`, and bundling dependencies.
+The Chromium source tree includes a minimal [`headless_example`](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md#usage-as-a-c_library) that was used as the starting point for this project.

 ## Docker container
 First, create a docker container that is configured to download and build the chromium source tree.
 This mostly follows the instructions at https://chromium.googlesource.com/chromium/src/+/master/docs/linux/build_instructions.md to install `depot_tools` and run `install-build-deps.sh` to install the required build dependencies the appropriate stable version of Chromium.
 The image is based on ubuntu 16.04, which is the recommended OS for building Chromium on Linux.